dulhaver/erpnext_how-to-s/erpnext_multi-currency_101.md

 - only allows transactions in the default currency.
 If any of your customers or suppliers uses another currency, u can not use that tool to create an opening balance

 #### Return payments with Journal Entry
-if you have an Invoice with an attached Payment Entry and the payment is being returned you can make the Invoice unpaid with a Journal Entry and then balace it anew with a second payment entry.
-However when any of the components (Invoice, Payment) is in any non-default currency the second payment requires an Difference Ammount which is out of any proportion  https://discuss.erpnext.com/t/how-to-account-for-returned-payment-to-a-supplier/52891/6?u=vrms
+if you have an Invoice with an attached Payment Entry and the payment is being returned (due to some error with the bank transaction i.e.) you can make the Invoice unpaid with a Journal Entry and then balance it anew with a second payment entry.
+However when any of the components (Invoice, Payment) is in any non-default currency the second payment requires a Difference Ammount which is out of any proportion  https://discuss.erpnext.com/t/how-to-account-for-returned-payment-to-a-supplier/52891/6?u=vrms